The importance of identifying, discussing and honouring boundaries at work and having clear boundaries between personal and professional life

 Boundaries prevent employees from engaging in inappropriate touch, comments and jokes, whether in person, over email or text.
 When boundaries are reflected in a Code of Conduct and in workplace policies, it helps employers determine when certain behaviours require an investigation and the type of disciplinary action required.

 Although many understand the importance of boundaries at work, they also feel that their colleagues have become friends over the years.
-I feel that all of us have to realise that in the first place our colleagues are not our friends and that workplace relationships are formal rather than casual.
+I feel that all of us have to realize that in the first place our colleagues are not our friends and that workplace relationships are formal rather than casual.
+The office is a place where you engage in the activities that you were hired for and for which you are paid.

 This does not mean that colleagues cannot share some non-work-related conversations with each other.
 To keep these ethical and respectful it is crucial not to discuss colleagues that are not present as often these talks become gossip and are therefore toxic.